-Absolute clarity about data privacy with Serviced Cloud
+Absolute clarity about data privacy with HTL Support

 The surest guarantee that data owned by UK companies is free from data sovereignty issues is to make sure data is stored in UK-only data centres.
-Serviced Cloud is a UK registered, owned and managed business and only stores data in UK ISO accredited data centres.
+HTL Support is a UK registered, owned and managed business and only stores data in UK ISO-accredited data centres.
 The sites are secured in compliance with ISO27001, meeting the regulatory requirements which apply to UK financial services and other professional services sector firms.

 To find out more about our first-class cloud solutions, simply get in touch today.